What is Vicarious Liability – An Easy Guide

 In a child sex abuse case, two brothers of a Catholic institution were also teachers at a school, committed child sex abuse.
 It was held that both the Catholic institution and the managers of the school are vicariously liable for the abuse.
 Although the Catholic institution did not employ the brothers, the brothers entered into deeds under which they undertook to transfer all their earnings to the Institute, leaving the Institute to cater for their material needs.
 The court held that this meant that their relationship with the Institute was even closer than that of employer and employee.

-Examples of vicarious liability
+More examples of vicarious liability

 Besides employers being vicariously liable for their employees, partners in a firm can also be liable for one another.
-This is so long as the partner in question is acting “ in the ordinary course of the business of the firm or with the authority of his co-partners” – Partnership Ordinance (Cap 38) S.12
+This is so long as the partner in question is acting “in the ordinary course of the business of the firm or with the authority of his co-partners” – Partnership Ordinance (Cap 38) S.12

 If the defendant (D) lends his car to a third party (TP) in order to perform some task for D and TP negligently injures the plaintiff (P) in doing so.
 D will be vicariously liable to P in respect of TP’s negligence.
 Although the rule only applies where TP is driving D’s car for D’s purposes or under the delegation of a task or duty.